mcv-m6-video/mcv-c6-2025-team1/week4/README.md

 ## Multi-Target Single-Camera Tracking
 After obtaining the detections for each camera, we applied **Multi-Target Single-Camera Tracking** using the StrongSORT algorithm, which is implemented in the **BoxMot** [repository](https://github.com/mikel-brostrom/boxmot).

+### StrongSORT Algorithm Overview
+StrongSORT is a powerful tracking algorithm designed to track multiple objects (i.e., vehicles, pedestrians, etc.) across frames in a video.
+It builds upon the SORT (Simple Online and Realtime Tracking) algorithm, which uses Kalman Filters and the Hungarian algorithm for object association.
+StrongSORT, however, introduces improvements, including the use of appearance features for more robust tracking.
+Here's a breakdown of how the algorithm works:

+1. Kalman Filter: The Kalman Filter is used to estimate the state of an object (position and velocity) in each frame.
+It makes predictions about the object's state even if no detection is made in the current frame, providing smoother tracking.
+2. Detection Association: The algorithm associates the current frame's detections with previously tracked objects using the Hungarian algorithm, which solves the assignment problem of matching detections with existing tracks.
+3. Appearance Features: StrongSORT enhances the original SORT algorithm by integrating appearance features.
+These are learned representations of the objects (e.g., appearance embeddings) that help in distinguishing objects of similar size or in cluttered scenes.
+This is done through a deep learning model, which makes the tracker more resilient to occlusions and misdetections.
+4. Re-ID (Re-Identification): This feature is crucial for tracking objects that temporarily leave the camera's field of view and re-enter later.
+The appearance features allow StrongSORT to identify objects even after they have been lost for a short time.
+5. Output: The result of applying StrongSORT is a unique ID for each object across frames, along with its position and trajectory, enabling reliable multi-object tracking over time.

+### Using StrongSORT in BoxMot
+In the **BoxMot** implementation, the StrongSORT is already integrated into the tracking pipeline.
+By running the tracking script with the detection results, we obtain continuous tracking of vehicles across the video frames.
+To execute the multi-target single-camera tracking, we simply need to provide the detection results from the fine-tuned YOLO model, and StrongSORT will handle the tracking process.

 ## Re-identification algorithm